-Felicia Warren, Director of the Manchester Housing Authority, explained that she feels that there is a need for more affordable housing in the area, especially for seniors.
+Felicia Warren, Director of the Manchester Housing Authority, explained that she feels that there is a need for more affordable housing in the Manchester, as well as the Warm Springs area, especially for seniors.
 This is particularly true due to the constant lack of availability at senior properties within the county.
 Ms. Warren also has approximately eight families on her waiting list for rental-assisted housing.

-Dr. Frederick D. Jenkins, Senior Pastor with the Grace Tabernacle Church of God in Christ, stated that there is a need for additional affordable housing in general within the Manchester area.
+Dr. Frederick D. Jenkins, Senior Pastor with the Grace Tabernacle Church of God in Christ, stated that there is a need for additional affordable housing in general within Meriwether County.
 Dr. Jenkins noted that the area had been experiencing economic trouble ever since various manufacturing plants closed down.
 Dr. Jenkins also explained that the affordable housing projects that do exist are either maintaining long wait lists or are in tremendous need of upkeep.
 Any affordable housing that came into the area would be greatly needed.